cowhorse7/startup/notes.md

 the time for and amount of requests can be revealed in browser devtools you can also sim low bandwidth (throttling), get a performance rating (lighthouse), isolate where things are running (performance), and more
 CDN = Content Delivery Network

+There is always a reason, when someone is using your app.
+Make the desired information or experience available Simplicity is king.
+You should be unique in your app, but also follow standard conventions so that users don't have to think too hard. users should NEVER get lost in use of your app a convoluted app map is a strong indicator that the user exp will also be convoluted.
+Be concise. device controls should work on your app, too consider leaving a breadcrumb path to help users know the path they took to get where they are anticipate where users want to go from where they are font groups: serif, sans serif, monospace, handwriting use standard icons for their intended purposes (anti-pattern is... the opposite) limit line length. set max-width prop for paragraphs(something like 35em) em = width of character 'm' if a lang is read from right to left, or if some other specificity applies to a trandlation, your should make your content accessible in that orientation be careful with icons-- they can mean different things in different countries sometimes images can save you explanations. but don't waste your space on pointless images be mindful of decision fatigue as load times increase, users are more likely to bounce set performance goals and monitor how your app is doing giving the impression of progress (such as partially loading or displaying a load symbol) may mitigate user dissatisfaction chrome debug tools can really help diagnose performance provide short circuit or fallback functionality where you provide alternative functionality for when something is not working correctly be mindful of users with disabilities, and be aware of major legislation that may impact your app understand what walls are hindering user experience when payment is a factor, don't block users with that payment wall until necessary when your app fails, users will be slightly less annoyed if you can explain what went wrong, provide a possible remedy, or explain expected duration of failure give the amount of security necessary for your app

+SEO= Search Engine Optimization, modifying your app for search results. little to do with functionality and everything to do with success major contributors to search rank:
+    Content -- provide/host interesting, current, easily accessible content Authoritative links -- get more websites/people to point to your app Structure and organization--properly use html elements; include keywords in title/heading Metadata--crawlers will target certain html elements and attributes to determine if your app is modern, such as the social media og(open graph) tag
+        Sitemap- a textual file distrubuted with your app describing your major content pieces (not necessary if you have a small app)
+        Robots.txt- file telling crawler what parts of your app are off limits
+            ex: # cs260.com/robots.txt
+            # Tell Google not to crawl the game play path,
+            # because it won't be useful in Google Search results.
+            User-agent: googlebot
+            Disallow: /play/
+    Performance and usability--[google] will check your quality/user experience occasionally, google your app's domain to see how much is being indexed. query google with prefix "site:" followed by domain name (ex: site:simon.cs260.click) tools like PageSpeed Insights may help diagnose performance

+API = Application Programming Interface, allows an app to interact w a user most device apis require the user to consent to its use, such as a location service before instituting an api in your app, make sure it is supported by current browsers. if a specific device is not supported, you can hide this the functionality from users on that device.